canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 Finally, sections are execution blocks.
 They define an object context within which we can access an object's properties without having to use dot notation.
-Including a Section in a template reduces the amount of typing you are required to do, and reduces the possibility for error as well.
+Including a Section in a template reduces the amount of typing you are required to do and reduces the possibility for error as well.
 The example above contains a Section, the "currentRestaurant" section.
 Sections begin with {{#...}} and end with {{/...}}.